 - Sex-Specific Mechanisms of Cardiovascular Disease Risk and Risk Reduction

-- Evaluate the Effect of Pitavastatin on Kidney Function in HIV-infected Persons
+- Evaluate the Effect of Pitavastatin on Kidney Function in Persons with HIV

 - Mechanisms of Cardiac Dysfunction in HIV and the Effect of Statins: A Cardiac MRI Study

-The Mechanistic Substudy of REPRIEVE (ACTG A5333s) is trying to understand ways in which statin therapy may achieve this goal.
+The Mechanistic Substudy of REPRIEVE (ACTG A5333s) is trying to understand ways in which statin therapy may achieve a reduction in cardiovascular disease.
 Some possible ways include:

 - lowering cholesterol levels